thrunduil/Arrow/README.md

 ## Status

-The Arrow language is at early stage of developments.
+The Arrow library is at early stage of developments.
 Core type system is mostly finished, but a few extensions are required, especially some kind of overloading of type functions, type constraints (in order to type check overload resolution in compile time), and effect system.